kardiachain/go-kardia/lib/crypto/README.md

 Cryptography libraries

-License for third-party crypto codes is included in this repository in the `LICENSE-3RD-PARTY.txt` file.
+Licenses for third-party crypto codes in /ecies & sha3/ are included in this repository in the `LICENSE-3RD-PARTY.txt` file.